 - Managed accounts scams, in which victims put their trust in the hands of a “professional trader” who trades their capital in exchange for a percentage of the profits.
 The problem, of course, is that unsuspecting victims are trusting total strangers simply due to the allure of financial success.
 These managed accounts often turn out to be scams.
 The “professional trader” ultimately disappears along with the invested capital.

-How to Spot a Forex Scam
+How to Spot an Illegal Forex Operation

 The best advice is to use common sense, do your research and due diligence.
 Do not fall into the trap they set by promising quick wealth and grandeur.
 Follow your instincts and do not base your decisions on emotion alone.